-Step away from the baby carrots and ranch dressing.
-Put the clip back on that bag of Kettle Chips!
+Easy Roasted Olives ~ step away from the baby carrots with ranch dressing and put the clip back on that bag of Kettle Chips!
 These warm olives are just as easy and soooo much better.

 If you’re having people over for dinner, or you’re just sitting in front of a table fan watching reruns of the Olympics with your significant other, these olives will elevate your cocktail hour.